-General Martin Green
+Confederate Brig.
+Gen. Martin Green

-When the Civil War began in 1861, Green was a prominent Missouri secessionist.
-He recruited a large group of civilians loyal to his cause and established a cavalry regiment, which he used unsuccessfully against David Moore’s Union Home Guard Regiment.
+When the American Civil War began in 1861, Green was a prominent Missouri secessionist.
+He recruited a large group of civilians loyal to his cause and established a cavalry regiment, which he positioned unsuccessfully against David Moore’s Union Home Guard Regiment.
 After this, he was involved in an attack against Lexington that proved to be a success, but then suffered a series of defeats.

-On June 27, 1863, Green was busy inspecting Vicksburg’s defenses during the siege.
-Green carried out his inspection as if there was not an army of men attempting to kill him and his troops, and was warned to keep his head down.

-To this warning, he responded, “A bullet has not yet been molded that will kill me.”
+On June 27, 1863, Martin Green was busy inspecting Vicksburg’s defenses.
+He carried out his inspection as if there wasn’t an army of Union men attempting to put an end to him and his troops.
+He was warned to keep his head down, to which he responded, “A bullet has not yet been molded that will kill me.”

-In perhaps one of the worst cases of ‘speaking too soon,’ almost straight after his reply, he was shot in the head by a Union sharpshooter, dying immediately.
+In perhaps one of the worst cases of “speaking too soon,” almost immediately after his reply, Green was shot in the head by a Union sharpshooter, killing him instantly.

-Before the Civil War even started Sedgwick had fought in Seminole Wars, the Mexican-American War, the Utah War, and the Indian Wars.
-When the Civil War broke about, Sedgwick was a colonel and assistant inspector general of the Military Department of Washington.
-He was promoted to brigadier general in August 1861.
+Before the Civil War began, Sedgwick had fought in Seminole Wars, the Mexican-American War, the Utah War and the American-Indian Wars.
+When the Civil War broke about, he was a colonel and assistant inspector general with the Military Department of Washington.
+He was promoted to the rank of brigadier general in August 1861.

 His men dived for cover to avoid the hail of bullets, but this angered Sedgwick, who, like Green, was not phased by the very real danger.
-He said to his men “What?
+He said to his men, “What?
 Men dodging this way for single bullets?
 What will you do when they open fire along the whole line?”

 More from us: Five Myths About the American Civil War That Need to Be Addressed